-This dog is one of the most interesting hybrids because the Chinese Crested can be mostly hairless or coated (“powderpuff”).
+This dog is one of the most interesting hybrids as the Chinese Crested can be mostly hairless or coated (“powderpuff”).

 Cocker Spaniel Pekingese Mix (Cockingese)

 The Cockingese has one Cocker Spaniel parent and one Pekingese parent.
-This dog may weigh anywhere from 7 to 30 pounds with a life expectancy of 10 to 14 years.
+This dog may weigh anywhere from 7 to 30 pounds with a life span of 10 to 14 years.